giliheriawan/slate/source/index.html.md

         return token
 ```

-To connect to our APIs, `merchantToken` is **required** to be sent along with other parameters.
-This token is generated using `SHA-256` hashing which includes secret keys such as `iMid`, `merchantKey` and other keys.

-## Sandbox Credentials
 The credentials below are provided only for testing purposes

 |                           |                                                              |
 | ------------------------- | ------------------------------------------------------------ |
 | **`iMid `** **(Merchant ID)** | IONPAYTEST                                                   |
 | **`merchantKey`**         | 33F49GnCMS1mFYlGXisbUDzVf2ATWCl9k3R++d5hDd3Frmuos/XLx8XhXpe+LDYAbpGKZYSwtlyyLOtS/8aD7A== |

 <aside class="notice">
 Concatenation of the keys to generate <code>merchantToken</code> should not include spaces.